isaackps/tech-assessment/README.md

 # tech-assessment

+For this to work I have install a chrome extention for the CORs issue, If not I would need a backend server to handle the CORs issue.

 ### Challenge:
 We would like you to build a React *frontend* of a small webapp.
 This is a React assessment so please do your best to demonstrate your master of React framework.